remibm/odm-dsi-docker/README.md

 ```

 REST APIs are available by default on host port 9080 with HTTP and on port 9443 with HTTPS.
-To change host ports, change `HTTP_PORT` and `HTTPS_PORT` variables in the `.env` file.
+To change the host ports, edit the `HTTP_PORT` and `HTTPS_PORT` variables in the `.env` file.

-## Test a DSI Runtime running in Docker
+## Test the DSI Runtime on Docker

 ### Deploy a solution

 To deploy a solution and the connectivity configuration,
-the usual command line tools `solutionManager` and `connectivityManager` can be used.
+use the command line tools `solutionManager` and `connectivityManager`.

-In order to avoid using a DSI installation, it is also possible to deploy the
-solution by using a DSI runtime container.
+You can also deploy the solution by using a DSI runtime container.
 For more information see [advance.md](dsi-runtime/docs/advance.md).
-This is the way used by the script `solution_deploy.sh`
+The script `solution_deploy.sh` is provided to deploy solutions this way.

-In a separate command shell to the one you used to run the DSI container:
+To run the script, open a separate command shell to the one you used to run the DSI container and type the following commands:
 ```sh
 cd $DSI_DOCKER_GIT/dsi-runtime/samples/simple
 ./solution_deploy.sh $DSI_IP $DSI_PORT
 ```

 The first argument `DSI_IP` is the IP address or the hostname of the DSI
 Runtime.
-The DSI command is ran in the Docker container, so it is not possible
+The commands run in the Docker container, so it is not possible
 to use the `localhost` or the loopback addresses.

-There are multiple ways to determine the IP adress of a container:
+There are a number of ways you can determine the IP address of a container:
 * `docker inspect dsiruntime_dsi-runtime_1`
 * `docker exec dsiruntime_dsi-runtime_1 hostname -i`